-Council tax was introduced in 1993, replacing the Community Charge (poll tax), which in turn replaced local rates in England and Wales in 1990.
-The old rates system was based on the rental value of your home, while council tax is based on its market value.
+Council tax is collected by your local council to pay for services in your community.
+It was introduced in 1993, replacing the Community Charge (poll tax), which in turn replaced local rates in England and Wales in 1990.

 - occupied entirely by full-time students

 - occupied only by people aged under 18

 - unoccupied and undergoing major repair work to render the property habitable, or structural alteration (exemption ends after 12 months)

 - unoccupied and part of the estate of someone who has died (for up to six months after the grant of probate)

 - unoccupied and repossessed, taken into possession by a mortgage lender or owned by a liable person who is a trustee in bankruptcy.